bhavesh2205/Bank-Customer-Churn-Prediction/README.md

 ## Deployment

   - Save the trained model using pickle.
-  - Deployed web app via streamlit open source community cloud.
+  - Hosted the web app using Render cloud platform.